aschuh703/ECE408/MP7/Readme.md

 Before starting this lab, make sure that:

-* You have reviewed lectures on sparse methods.
+* You have reviewed lectures on sparse methods
 * You have completed MP-6

 ## Instructions